POSITION IDENTIFICATION

 Education: A Bachelor’s Degree is required.
 A J.D., PhD, EdD, or a Master’s degree in an applicable field is preferred (e.g., Human Resources Management, Industrial/Organizational Psychology, Social Work).

-Skills: Ability to develop and implement educational programs and operational procedures in response to affirmative action and equal opportunity needs is required.
+Skills: Ability to develop and implement educational programs and operational procedures in response to Applicable EO Laws.
 Strong, interpersonal, writing and speaking skills, and the ability to communicate effectively within a university environment are required.
 Ability to work with individuals from a variety of backgrounds, including victims of sexual assault, domestic violence, or other types of trauma, is required.
 Strong organizational skills are required.
 Ability to work independently in a time-sensitive environment is required.
 Ability to oversee caseloads, and supervise others who are managing caseloads, in a manner that ensures prompt, effective, and equitable conclusions, is required.
 Computer competency is required.
 Ability to use computer systems to: communicate, develop educational and operational materials, track complaints, create/submit institutional and federally required reports, and operate applicant and employee databases is required.
-Strong quantitative skills are required, particularly those required to oversee the University’s Affirmative Action Program.
-Ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Strong quantitative skills are required.
 Ability to collaborate across University departments is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-5. Oversees the provision of training for University employees as it relates to EO / AA issues, including Title IX.
+4. Oversees the provision of training for University employees as it relates to Applicable EO Laws.

-10. Oversees the maintenance of the Office for Institutional Equity and Compliance webpage.
+8. Oversees the maintenance of the Office for Institutional Compliance webpage.

-11. Provides administrative oversight and supervision of the Office for Institutional Equity and Compliance.
+9. Provides administrative oversight and supervision of the Office for Institutional Compliance.

-13. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the General Counsel/Chief Compliance Officer.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the General Counsel & Vice President for Legal Affairs & Compliance

 SUPERVISION

-The Director, Institutional Equity and Compliance and Title IX Coordinator reports to and receives administrative supervision from the General Counsel/Chief Compliance Officer.
-The Director, Institutional Equity and Compliance and Title IX Coordinator supervises professional staff, clerical staff, graduate assistants, and student workers.
+The Director, Office for Institutional Compliance and Title IX Coordinator reports to and receives administrative supervision from the General Counsel & Vice President for Legal Affairs & Compliance.
+The Director, Office for Institutional and Title IX Coordinator supervises professional staff, clerical staff, graduate assistants, and student workers.

 OFFICE OF HUMAN RESOURCES